MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/overview-of-mobile-broadband.md

 4. The HWIDs that are calculated from the SIM or mobile broadband device are sent to WMIS.
 WMIS identifies the operator and returns the appropriate service metadata package.

 5. Windows uses the service metadata to identify and retrieve the associated mobile broadband app from the Microsoft Store.
 The app is installed automatically and registered for background events.
 In Windows 8.1 and Windows 10, the app is not automatically pinned to the Start screen.
 Registering for background events allows the app to do things such as reacting to local data usage counters, receiving operator SMS messages, connecting to Wi-Fi hotspots, and handling entitlement checks.
-More details about background tasks can be found in [Introduction to Background Tasks](https://www.microsoft.com/download/details.aspx?id=27411).

 6. When a background event occurs, the app generates a more complete provisioning file, if needed, and passes it to the provisioning agent.
 This configures Windows with information about the plan that the user has purchased.